Bondly Price Tops $0.0054 on Major Exchanges (BONDLY)

-Bondly (BONDLY) traded up 2.2% against the US dollar during the 1-day period ending at 15:00 PM Eastern on May 13th.
-One Bondly coin can now be bought for $0.0054 or 0.00000020 BTC on popular exchanges.
-During the last week, Bondly has traded 0.1% lower against the US dollar.
-Bondly has a total market capitalization of $5.31 million and $52,900.54 worth of Bondly was traded on exchanges in the last day.
+Bondly (BONDLY) traded 2.1% lower against the US dollar during the 1 day period ending at 19:00 PM ET on May 17th.
+Bondly has a market capitalization of $5.34 million and approximately $64,172.74 worth of Bondly was traded on exchanges in the last day.
+In the last seven days, Bondly has traded 0% higher against the US dollar.
+One Bondly coin can now be purchased for approximately $0.0054 or 0.00000020 BTC on exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.